microsoft/bedrock-cli/guides/contributing.md

 # You can now do things like
 ts-node src/index.ts project init # same as running `./spk project init`
 ```

+### Implementing Commands

+Refer to this [doc](./guides/command-implementation.md) for guidelines for
+implementing commands.

 ### Running Tests